How to Install macOS on a Windows PC?

 • macOS will ask for permission to enable services like Siri and location tracking.
 Configure these based on your preferences.

-• Disable unnecessary features if you want to minimize resource usage.
+• Disable unnecessary features minimize resource usage.

 4. First Boot: